 The apostle Paul visited the city at least four times.
 He visited the churches in the coastal city of Palestine at the end of his second missionary journey (Acts 18:22) and near the end of his third journey he spent several days with Philip the evangelist who, along with his four virgin daughters, hosted a fellowship in their home (Acts 21:8 - 14).
 Caesarea is also the place where Peter baptized Cornelius, a Centurion in the Roman army.
 Cornelius is the first gentile (non-Jew) the New Testament states became a Christian (see Acts 10).

-Joppa's modern name is Jaffa, an area annexed by the city of Tel Aviv.
+The Palestine coastal town of Joppa's modern name is Jaffa, an area annexed by the city of Tel Aviv.
 The city is located at the only natural harbor on the Mediterranean between Ptolemais and Egypt and was for centuries Jerusalem's main seaport.

 Called Japho in the KJV Old Testament, Joppa is first mentioned as a city given to the Israelite tribe of Dan as an inheritance in the Promised Land (Joshua 19:40 - 46).
 It is also the place where the prophet Jonah boarded a ship to flee from God after he was told to condemn the ancient city of Nineveh (Jonah 1:1 - 3).

-Christians in the city summon the apostle Peter when a generous fellow-believer named Dorcas dies.
+Christians in this Palestine coastal city summon the apostle Peter when a generous fellow-believer named Dorcas dies.
 Upon his arrival, through the power of God's spirit, he miraculously raises her from the dead.
 He is the first disciple of Christ recorded as performing such a supernatural act (Acts 9:36 - 41).
 Joppa is also the place where Peter sees a vision from the Eternal that symbolically informs him that gentiles (non-Jews) are an acceptable audience for hearing the gospel (Acts 10).

-Ptolemais, a Mediterranean coastal city referred to as Accho in the KJV (Judges 1:31), is mentioned only in the Book of Acts.
+Ptolemais, a Palestine coastal city referred to as Accho in the KJV (Judges 1:31), is mentioned only in the Book of Acts.
 Toward the end of his third missionary journey Paul sails to the city and visits church members for one day before leaving for Jerusalem (Acts 21:7).

 Sidon, located in modern-day Lebanon, is considered one of the oldest, continuously inhabited cities of the Middle East.
 According to Barnes' Notes on the New Testament, the city was famous for its great trade and navigation.
 Those who lived in it were remarkable merchants and known for their luxury.
 In fact, even after coming under the control of the Roman Empire, Sidon still minted its own silver coins.

-The city is mentioned at least fourteen times in Scripture, most notably as an area Jesus visited during his ministry and a place from which they came to hear him speak (Matthew 15:21, Mark 3:8, 7:24, 31, Luke 6:17).
+The city of Palestine is mentioned at least fourteen times in Scripture, most notably as an area Jesus visited during his ministry and a place from which they came to hear him speak (Matthew 15:21, Mark 3:8, 7:24, 31, Luke 6:17).
 Paul, as a Roman prisoner bound from Rome, is taken to Sidon where he is allowed to visit fellow believers in the city (Acts 27:3).

 Ancient Tyre, like the Palestine city of Sidon situated twenty miles from it, is located in modern Lebanon and is mentioned several times in Scripture (2Samuel 5:11, Isaiah 23, Ezekiel 27, etc.).
 One of the city's kings, named Hiram, was an ally and trading partner of Israelite kings David and Solomon.
 He was instrumental in providing building materials for David's royal palace David (2Samuel 5:11) and generously offered materials and skilled craftsmen to build Jerusalem's Temple (2Chronicles 2:3 - 16).